top of page

 Homemade candles display vibrant dried flowers within wax.

-Wilted flowers can be used to create infused oils, perfect for cooking, beauty products, or fragrant massage oils.
-The process is simple and captures the essence of the flowers.
+Wilted flowers can also be used to create infused oils, perfect for cooking, beauty products, or fragrant massage oils.
+The process is straightforward and captures the essence of the flowers.

 1. Gather wilted flowers and place them in a glass jar.